 We start actively recruiting and hiring teachers and school staff in the spring.
 This allows us to find high-quality candidates early.
-But right now, we are staffing based on conservative estimates on student enrollment after experiencing a decline during this current year impacted by COVID-19.
+But right now, we are staffing based on conservative (3%) estimates on student enrollment after experiencing a decline in 2020–21 due to COVID-19.

 What will 2021-22 school look like?

 The vast majority of our learners will be in-person, as all campuses will be open for instruction and ready to welcome students on Aug.
 12. Leander ISD continues to monitor the impact of COVID-19 in our LISD community and implement prevention strategies at the district and campus levels to the largest extent practical.
 We work closely with our local health agencies to respond to outbreaks, get information to our families and coordinate vaccination efforts.
 For the current status and protocols, visit the COVID-19 Health Protocols page for more information.

 Based on information from our local health agencies and the Centers for Disease Control (CDC), the safe, effective COVID-19 vaccine is readily available for all adults and children ages 12 and up.
 The vaccine is not mandatory for school attendance, but the CDC recommends everyone 12 years and older get a COVID-19 vaccination to help protect against COVID-19.
 Widespread vaccination is a critical tool to help stop the pandemic.

 We recently updated our COVID-19 Health Response Handbook to align with new CDC guidance on school operations.If our local health departments change their guidance in responding to the pandemic, so will our protocols.